-- Check that the battery cable is connected to body. - 2) The forks are fully lowered to the floor or ground. - You are familiar with how all the controls function. - 4) All controls are in neutral or other correct position. - A lift truck has received its daily inspection and is ready to operate.
+- 1) Check that the battery cable is connected to body. - 2) The forks are fully lowered to the floor or ground. - 3) You are familiar with how all the controls function. - 4) All controls are in neutral or other correct position. - 5) A lift truck has received its daily inspection and is ready to operate.

-Put the joystick In the NEUTRAL position, before turning the key switch to ON.
+Put the direction control lever In the NEUTRAL position, before turning the key switch to ON.
 The truck should start only in the NEUTRAL position.